small text Spanish / Español

 There are many myths about HIV/AIDS.
 The Centers for Disease Control reports one-third of people infected by HIV do not even know they have it.
 This is one reason why the infection continues to spread.

-According to the South Carolina Department of Health and Environmental Control (DHEC), more than 16,000 HIV/AIDS cases have been reported in the state since 1986.
-From July 1999 through June 2000, South Carolina ranked eighth in the nation in reported HIV/AIDS cases.
-More than seven of every men (73%) and more than eight of every ten women (83%) diagnosed are African American.
+According to the South Carolina Department of Health and Environmental Control (DHEC), more than 23,000 HIV/AIDS cases have been reported in the state since 1986.
+From January through December 2007, South Carolina ranked eighth in the nation in reported HIV/AIDS cases.
+Almost seven of every men (68%) and more than eight of every ten women (83%) diagnosed are African American.

 Learn all you can about HIV/AIDS to protect yourself and your loved ones.
 If you have been infected by this virus, learn how stay healthy.
 Take the time to learn about HIV/AIDS and how you can reduce your risk from the disease.